Title 53.1. Prisons and Other Methods of Correction

 2011, c.
 566.

-The Department of Corrections shall offer debit or prepaid telephone systems, in addition to any existing collect calling systems, which allow telephone calls to be placed to the telephone number or numbers on an approved call list.
-Such telephone systems may be established with the lowest available rates.
+The Department shall offer debit or prepaid telephone systems, in addition to any existing collect calling systems, which allow telephone calls to be placed to the telephone number or numbers on an approved call list.
+Such telephone systems shall be established with the lowest available rates.
+The maximum number of telephone numbers permitted on an approved call list shall be no fewer than 20.
+The Department shall not receive any commission from such telephone systems.

 The following procedures regarding individuals who are physically present at a state correctional facility for the purpose of visiting a prisoner shall apply: